 The thickness of the wire or metal is another key consideration when selecting hooks.
 For most bass fishing applications, you will be dealing with light or standard wire compositions.
 Standard wire works best for heavy-duty situations such as pitching and flipping into thick cover.
 But it also requires a stronger hook set than lighter wire hooks.
 Light wire fishing hooks are best for finesse fishing with thin line.

 Hooks also come in a variety of finishes.
-Most hooks feature the standard bronze finish, but other popular finishes include blue and black nickel, black chrome, gold and red.
+Most hooks feature the standard bronze finish, but other popular finishes include blue and black nickel, black chrome, gold, and red.
 Teflon and other slick coatings are applied to hooks for easier hook penetration.

-Fishing Hook Size
+Bass Fishing Hook Sizes

 Hook sizes for most bass fishing applications range in size from 1/0 to 6/0.
-Another important dimension of the hook is its throat or bite, the area between the point and hook bend.
+Another important hook dimension is its throat or bite, the area between the point and hook bend.
 Any hook with generous dimensions in its gap and throat creates deeper penetration of the point and better holding power because the weight of the fish rides high up on the center of the hook's bend.

 Since hook companies have different hook size designations, you should inspect hooks carefully before buying them to determine if it has a wide enough gap for your style of fishing.
-Usually the bigger the gap, the better when using larger soft plastics such as Flukes, creature baits and swimbaits.
+Usually, the bigger the gap, the better when using larger soft plastics such as Flukes, creature baits, and swimbaits.
 A smaller gap hook has the advantage of offering less resistance when a bass inhales a plastic bait, but most anglers prefer extra-wide gap models.

 Improvements in the hook's shank design have been made throughout the years.
 The straight-shank or Sproat style has always been a popular worm hook because it allows a Texas-rigged worm to lie straight.
 Offset shank models offer more bite between the hook eye and point to produce solid hooksets.
-These models have long shanks which give the hook more gap and positions the hook point well to the rear of baits enabling you to catch more short-striking bass.
+These models have long shanks, which give the hook more gap and position the hook point well to the rear of baits enabling you to catch more short-striking bass.
 Cam-action hooks such as the Tru-Turn models feature shanks with substantial bends.
 The bent shaft allows the hook to rotate in the fish's mouth to deliver a sure hook set.
 Octopus-style hooks featuring a round shank and bend are best for drop-shotting small soft plastics.

-Less is better when matching a hook with floating worms or senko style baits so try a 1/0 light wire hook with either an offset or straight shank.
+Less is better when matching a hook with floating worms or Senko style baits, so try a 1/0 light wire hook with either an offset or straight shank.
 The light-wire hook is necessary to get the most action out of the worm.